ilan-schemoul/nvim-gerrit/README.md

 # Setup

 Add this package with your favorite package manager.
-You must also install `nvim-lua/plenary.nvim`.
+You must also install `nvim-lua/plenary.nvim` and `nvim-telescope/telescope.nvim`.
-You must install Telescope for `list_changes` to work.

 ```lua
 require("nvim-setup").setup({